wwliao/hprc_release2_variant_calling/README.md

 - **SVIM (v2.0.0, SV)**

-    We modified SVIM to fix errors by replacing `scipy.linkage` with `fastcluster.linkage` and updating `legendHandles` to `legend_handles` for compatibility with newer Matplotlib versions.
+    We modified SVIM to fix errors by replacing `scipy.cluster.hierarchy.linkage` with `fastcluster.linkage` and updating `legendHandles` to `legend_handles` for compatibility with newer Matplotlib versions.
 The modified version is available [here](https://github.com/wwliao/svim).

 - **SVision-pro (v2.4, SV; excluded from downstream analysis)**